How to Become a Dental Assistant in Windermere Florida

-- Scheduling and verifying appointments
+- Setting and confirming appointments

 - Using suction equipment to clear patients’ mouths

-- Supplying instruments to dentists during procedures
+- Giving instruments to dentists during procedures

-- Readying X-ray machines and handling X-rays
+- Readying X-ray machines and processing X-rays

 - Purchasing dental and office supplies

 Certification and licensing requirements for dental assistants deviate by state, so consult with the Florida dental board for your state’s mandates.
 Assistants dealing with X-ray machines more than likely will need to be certified and licensed.
 A large number of dental assistants who are either required or choose to become certified take the Certified Dental Assistant (CDA) exam provided by the Dental Assisting National Board (DANB).